IBM/pixiedust-facebook-analysis/README.md

 When the reader has completed this journey, they will understand how to:

- * Read external data in to a DSX Jupyter notebook via DSX Object Storage and pandas DataFrames
+ * Read external data in to a DSX Jupyter notebook via DSX Object Storage and pandas DataFrames.
  * Use a Jupyter notebook and Watson APIs to enrich data unstructured data using:
      * [Visual Recognition](https://www.ibm.com/watson/developercloud/visual-recognition.html)
      * [Natural Language Understanding](https://www.ibm.com/watson/developercloud/natural-language-understanding.html)
      * [Tone Analyzer](https://www.ibm.com/watson/developercloud/tone-analyzer.html)
- * Use [PixieDust](https://github.com/ibm-cds-labs/pixiedust) to explore data and visualize insights
+ * Visualize and explore the enriched data with [PixieDust](https://github.com/ibm-cds-labs/pixiedust).

 ![](doc/source/images/architecture.png)